Sulfyderz/Universe/README.md

 By Sulfyderz.

 ## About
-Universe sets up configuration files.
+Universe is a configuration file manager.
+It stores all your configuration files and can automatically import them into the corresponding application whenever it's possible.

+## Folder
+- **auto:** the configuration files Universe can handle;
+- **manual:** the configuration files you have to manually import into the corresponding application.

-## Configuration files
+## Configuration files handled by Universe:
 - `.bash_profile` for **bash**;
 - `.gitconfig` for **git**;
 - `.inputrc` for **bash**;